 In Singapore, where failure to stop at pedestrian crossings is a serious violation of traffic laws, in Malaysia, unfortunately, motorists who choose not to stop at a pedestrian crossing are not dealt with as seriously as their counterparts in Singapore.

 Unless and until Malaysian drivers are willing to change their mindset over giving way to pedestrian at pedestrian crossings, we will unfortunately continue to see violations at such crossings for a long time to come.

 The above are 9 of the most common traffic violations committed by Malaysian drivers as well as motorcyclists.

 These are violations observed by me over the years.

 The Road Transport Department admits that a few things have gone wrong in our system.
 For one, poor enforcement unfortunately has to be said to be one of the causes.
 If enforcement had been effective, this will instill fear in motorists and they will not violate laws.
 This is why new learner drivers have to be educated accordingly so that they will become better drivers.

 Another manner in which Malaysia drivers and motorcyclist can be trained as better drivers is through safety campaigns.
 Such campaigns must go on, even though they have been seen as not being effective enough.

 Finally, the government wants those who are responsible for the above campaigns to be “people friendly” and accessible to the public.

 I look forward to the launching of the new driving curriculum which will be introduced very shortly to the Malaysian public.
-Its aim as reiterated is a move to produce more law abiding, courteous and competent drivers as the P.M., Datuk Najib said himself.
+Its aim as reiterated is a move to produce more law abiding, courteous and competent drivers.

 Will our country succeed in our quest with the new driving curriculum?
 Even though it is believed “you are what you are”, nevertheless, an attempt can be made nonetheless.
 Who knows, anything can happen.
 We may very well succeed in our attempt!